openebs/website/docs/main/Solutioning/backup-and-restore/velero-br-fs.md

 ```

 :::important
 In order to ensure that Velero can access the previously saved backups, it is recommended that you install Velero on the target cluster with the same values for the BUCKET-NAME and SECRET-FILENAME placeholders as you did originally.
+Also, make sure you have Replicated PV Mayastor already installed and that pools and storageclass have been configured.
 :::

 - Use the following command to verify the backup on target cluster: